Mental health resources for farmers

 If this is an emergency, or you or someone you know is in immediate danger, please call

-Owning or working on a farm can be very stressful and isolating.
-Each day, farmers, their families and farm workers face unique, difficult, and stressful challenges that can lead to mental health issues.
+Each day, farmers and their families face industry specific challenges that can present unique circumstances that can impact their mental health.
 If you find yourself struggling with the impact of these stresses, that’s okay, you’re not alone.

 Mental health is just as important as physical health.
 The resources on this page provide information to help farmers, farm workers and their families better understand what resources are available to help reduce stress, anxiety and improve their overall well-being.